 - Right to equal access to all programs. - Disability records will be maintained separately from academic records.
 Disability records will be used solely to determine appropriate services. - Disability records will remain confidential and will only be shared on a need-to-know basis with individual faculty or administrators responsible for administering the granted accommodations. - Responsibility to give advance notification of accommodations needed prior to the beginning of an academic program (unless reasonable accommodations are needed for entrance examination procedures or other preenrollment activity.
-In such cases, the student should notify the Vice President of Academics and Compliance during the enrollment process.) - Responsibility to initiate the request for services or accommodations.
-Requests should be addressed to the Vice President of Academics and Compliance.
-Students must communicate to the Vice President of Academics and Compliance the nature of their disability and their request for reasonable accommodations to allow them full participation in programs. - Responsibility to submit documentation of their disability and a request for services to the extent U.S. Career Institute requires it to understand the student's needs.
+In such cases, the student should notify the Compliance Department during the enrollment process.) - Responsibility to initiate the request for services or accommodations.
+Requests should be addressed to the Compliance Department.
+Students must communicate to the Compliance Department the nature of their disability and their request for reasonable accommodations to allow them full participation in programs. - Responsibility to submit documentation of their disability and a request for services to the extent U.S. Career Institute requires it to understand the student's needs.
 The required documentation includes the following: a diagnosis of your current disability, as well as supporting information, such as the date of the diagnosis, how that diagnosis was reached, and the credentials of the diagnosing professional; information on how your disability affects a major life activity; and information on how the disability affects your academic performance.
 The documentation should provide enough information for you and the College to determine appropriate academic adjustments or reasonable accommodations.
 Expenses incurred in obtaining such documentation are the responsibility of the student.

-The following documentation should be forwarded to the Vice President of Academics and Compliance upon admission or at any time concurrent with a request for accommodations:
+The following documentation should be forwarded to the Compliance Department upon admission or at any time concurrent with a request for accommodations: